dariusakbari/addons/PRODUCTION_CHANGELOG.md

      list view. cs_dashboards 0.11.5.
 UX2.
 Project form cleaned.
 Removed the duplicate "Schedule" tab (cs_schedule no
      longer adds its own page; cs_hub's Schedule tab now carries Baseline/ Forecast + Look-Aheads + Delays).
-Hid the unused Sales Order stat button (action_view_sos).
+The Sales Order stat button stays auto-hidden (sale_order_count is 0 on construction projects; an explicit xpath was dropped because that button is injected by sale_project's view after ours and can't be targeted safely).
 Renamed "Name of the Tasks" to "Task Label".
+Added a
-Added a "Holdback Applies" toggle on the project; the Holdback % only shows and applies when it's on (onchange clears % when off, seeds a default when on). cs_schedule 0.5.5, cs_hub 0.4.1, cs_commercial 0.10.1.
+     "Holdback Applies" toggle on the project; the Holdback % only shows and applies when it's on (onchange clears % when off, seeds a default when on). cs_schedule 0.5.5, cs_hub 0.4.1, cs_commercial 0.10.1.